Preliminary Exploration of Concepts

 - Offers both Urban | Metro and Intercity | Express service on Regional Rail tracks

-- Prioritizes an Oakland connection to BART over shorter travel time between communities along the Capitol Corridor route from the Sacramento Area to East Bay and Downtown San Francisco
+- Includes a Central Oakland connection to BART resulting in additional travel time savings between communities along the Capitol Corridor route from the Sacramento Area to East Bay and Downtown San Francisco

 - Creates new train connection in West Oakland (transfer between Regional Rail & multiple BART lines